-These messy play ideas are PERFECT for spring weather!
+These spring messy play ideas are PERFECT for spring weather!
 Read below for some inspiring messy sensory and art activities the kids will love.
+Be sure to check out this huge list of messy play ideas for even more fun!

 Ah, spring weather!